dotnet/aspnetcore/docs/Helix.md

 dotnet vstest My.Tests.dll
 ```

-If that doesn't help, you can try the Get Repro environment link from mission control and try to debug that way.

 ## Differences from running tests locally

 Most tests that don't just work on helix automatically are ones that depend on the source code being accessible.
 The helix payloads only contain whatever is in the publish directories, so any thing else that test depends on will need to be included to the payload.